Carlton Bolling

-It is situated just off Otley Road (A658).

 History

 There were originally two single-sex grammar schools.
 Carlton Grammar School (for boys) was on Manor Row in Carlton House.
 The former school site was destroyed in a fire in 1949.
 Bolling Girls' Grammar School opened in 1931 on Sheridan Street next to Bolling Hall, although the address later became Flockton Road in East Bowling.
 By the early 1970s, the girls' school had 650 girls, with 100 in the sixth form; the boys' school had 500 boys with 60 in the sixth form.
 They merged in 1977 to become Carlton Bolling School.
-The former girls' school became Bolling College an adult education college, and Flockton House which was demolished in 2015 to make way for housing.
+The former girls' school became Bolling College an adult education college, and Flockton House, which was demolished in 2015 to make way for housing.

 Bolling Girls' Grammar School had a student choir which was widely known and highly regarded around Bradford.
 The choir continued after the merger with Carlton Grammar School with membership open to female students.
 The choir was in high demand for performances at venues around the local area particularly during the Christmas period.
 It also performed at the annual Festival of Remembrance at St George's Hall.
 The repertoire consisted mostly of show tunes with a particular show being chosen each academic year e.g. South Pacific.
 Traditional Christmas songs and carols were also performed as well as a special arrangement of Jingle Bells.
 More challenging musical pieces such as César Franck's Panis angelicus were also included.
 In 1979 the choir participated in a student exchange with students from Bradford's German Twin City Mönchengladbach.
 The choir ceased to exist following the retirement of the music teacher responsible for it.